New septic system owners often have a lot of questions

 4. Avoid Foods Scraps and Grease in Drains

 Prevent clogs from forming by tossing food leftovers into the trash, particularly fibrous or starchy foods like celery, potato peels, rice, and pasta.
-And properly dispose of grease, oil, and fat because upon cooling down, they harden and create blockages.
+And properly dispose of grease, oil, and fat because, when cooled, they harden and create blockages.

 5. Keep the Drainfield Area Clear